zeugor/zeugor.github.io/content/articles/2021-05-09-java-optional-get-value.md

 ```

 # Conclusion
-We should hardly ever use `get()` beacuse it results in cluttered code with high chances of throwing a `NoSuchElementException`.
+We should hardly ever use `get()` because it results in cluttered code with high chances of throwing a `NoSuchElementException`.
 Alternatively we should choose the `orElse(...)` alternative method that best suits our purposes.

 It would not be unreasonable that `get()` would be deprecated in future releases.